Execution of Louis XVI: Charles-Henri Sanson's account

 Arriving at the foot of the guillotine, Louis XVI looked for a moment at the instruments of his execution and asked Sanson why the drums had stopped beating.
 He came forward to speak, but there were shouts to the executioners to get on with their work.
 As he was strapped down, he exclaimed "My people, I die innocent!"
 Then, turning towards his executioners, Louis XVI declared "Gentlemen, I am innocent of everything of which I am accused.
 I hope that my blood may cement the good fortune of the French."
 The blade fell.
 It was 10:22 am.
 One of the assistants of Sanson showed the head of Louis XVI to the people, whereupon a huge cry of "Vive la Nation!
 Vive la République!" arose and an artillery salute rang out which reached the ears of the imprisoned Royal family.

-In his letter, published along with its French mistakes in the Thermomètre of Thursday, 21 February 1793, Sanson emphasises that the King "bore all this with a composure and a firmness which has surprised us all.
+In his letter, published in full in the Thermomètre du Jour of Thursday, 21 February 1793, Sanson emphasises that the King "bore all this with a composure and a firmness which has surprised us all.
 I remained strongly convinced that he derived this firmness from the principles of the religion by which he seemed penetrated and persuaded as no other man."